legend80s/gallery-server/README.md

 2. Enjoy：open <http://localhost:6834/> in your favorite browser.

+## Features

+1. Images in your PC can be viewed in your mobile phone's browser!
+2. More than one gallery can be served at the same time.
+3. A lot of gallery features, check it out at [react-image-gallery](https://www.npmjs.com/package/react-image-gallery).

 ## Develop

 Install all the dependencies into `./package.json` not `./client/package.json`.
 The package.json in `client` exits only for `scripts`。